 Matthew Smith is a Nashville-based singer-songwriter who writes brand new melodies to centuries-old hymn texts, helping guide people into emotionally honest worship.
 He is a founding member of the Indelible Grace community, whose work has drawn acclaim across denominational lines and is used in churches around the world.
 Born out of a college ministry, the reimagined hymns have found wide acceptance both among college students and the church at large, joining people who desire to honor tradition with those who want a modern musical approach.
 His latest album is Hiding Place.

 Gospel in the Suburbs: Mercy Ministries -- Tracy Troxel

+We have extended our Early Registration Discount through October 3rd!
 We anticipate a full house for the conference and encourage early registration.
-The price of registration will increase to $75. after September 29th, and we will close registrations whenever we have reached full capacity.
+The price of registration will increase to $75. after October 3rd, and we will close registrations whenever we have reached full capacity.
 Also, we have especially structured the event to encourage attendance by leadership teams – senior pastor, worship leaders, outreach/missions leaders, strategic thinkers, elders, deacons, and more.
 Be sure to join us early to maximize your fellowship time and enjoy complimentary evening coffee, morning bagels, and a leisurely lunch.